-Team Traffic has been engaged by Gleeson and Cox Limited to undertake a Traffic Impact Assessment (TIA) of the proposal to create a managed fill operation on the existing quarry site on Riverview Road in Huntly.
+Team Traffic has been engaged by Gleeson Managed Fill Limited to undertake a Traffic Impact Assessment (TIA) of the proposal to create a managed fill operation on the existing quarry site on Riverview Road in Huntly.
 The activity currently operating on site is a quarry producing aggregate for roading and construction purposes.
 A fill operation is considered to work hand in hand with the quarry operation as the quarry has a consent for stripping of overburden and the disposal of overburden and cleanfill will be used to fill designated areas around the site.

-This proposal seeks a consent to operate for 35 years and it is anticipated that the site can accept 300,000m of managed fill including cleanfill material per annum.
+This proposal seeks a consent to operate for 35 years and it is anticipated that the site can accept 300,000m of managed fill including cleanfill material per annum with a maximum capacity of just over 2.0 M m..